 - 7 a.m. – wake up and make the coffee… and breakfast

-- 8:00 – pack up camp wait for you to dry off of 10th before I can pack up camp.
-More time down by the creek
+- 8:00 – pack up camp wait for dew to dry off of tent before packing up camp.
+More time down by the creek.

-- 10:00 – pack up camp and depart for Bartlett Lake
+- 10:00 – pack up camp and head for Bartlett Lake

 - 10:30 – pit stop at Sears-Kay ruins site (details and pics below)

-- 11:30 – Bartlett Lake Flats parking lot, fill up inflatable kayak
+- 11:30 – arrive at Bartlett Lake Flats parking lot, fill up inflatable kayak

 - Noon – find another small cove to cruise while observing birds, fish and geckos